James Ellroy: Other

-A Waterstones exclusive limited edition of Perfidia was published two days after its initial release and included an essay by Ellroy titled "Ellroy's History—Then and Now.".
-Ellroy dedicated Perfidia "To Lisa Stafford."
+A Waterstones exclusive limited edition of Perfidia was published two days after its initial release and included an essay by Ellroy titled "Ellroy's History—Then and Now"..
+Ellroy dedicated Perfidia "To Lisa Stafford".
 The epigraph is "Envy thou not the oppressor, And choose none of his ways" from Proverbs 3:31.

 In collaboration with the Los Angeles Police Museum and Glynn Martin, the museum's executive director, Ellroy released LAPD '53 on May 19, 2015.
 Photography from the museum's archives are presented alongside Ellroy's writings about crime and law enforcement during that era.

 In the fall of 2017, Ellroy investigated the murder of Sal Mineo.
 Reminiscent of how he investigated his mother's unsolved murder, Ellroy worked with Glynn Martin, an ex-LAPD officer, the LAPD Museum's current executive director, and co-author of LAPD '53.
 Ellroy wrote about this investigation for The Hollywood Reporter in digital form on December 21, 2018, and it also appeared in published form in the December 18, 2018, issue of The Hollywood Reporter magazine.

-Early in January 2019, Ellroy posted news on jamesellroy.net, writing, "I’m digitally illiterate, so you’ve got to gas on the fact that I’m breaking baaaaaaaaad from tradition, in order to post this announcement."
+Early in January 2019, Ellroy posted news on jamesellroy.net, writing: "I'm digitally illiterate, so you’ve got to gas on the fact that I'm breaking baaaaaaaaad from tradition, in order to post this announcement."
 Ellroy posted that he had been inducted into the Everyman's Library series.
 Three Everyman's Library editions have been reprinted: The L.A.
 Quartet, The Underworld U.S.A.
 Trilogy, Volume I and The Underworld U.S.A.
 Trilogy, Volume II.
 The release dates for these editions, as well as This Storm: A Novel, was June 4, 2019.
-Ellroy added, "Stay stirringly tuned to this website for further updates" and simply signed the finished post Ellroy, inserting a dog's pawprint below it.
+Ellroy added, "Stay stirringly tuned to this website for further updates", and simply signed the finished post Ellroy, inserting a dog's pawprint below it.

+In 2022 Ellroy, a long-time fan of Chester Himes, wrote the introduction to Himes's classic A Rage in Harlem.
+In his hard-bitten style, Ellroy raves that "'A Rage in Harlem' features a mind-mauling array of chump-change hustles, lurid larcenies, and malicious mischief."The novel was originally published in France in 1958 where it won France's "Grand Prix de Littérature Policière", and was most recently re-published by Vintage Books.

+In 2023, at the LA Times Festival of Books, Ellroy revealed, in light of his latest book The Enchanters and his editors' response to it, that he had abandoned his previous plans to write a "Second L.A.
+Quartet" and would instead turn it into a quintet, with The Enchanters being the third of five books in the series.
+The later books in the series will be set in the 1960s and will tie back in to the World War II setting, Japanese internment and the immediate post-war setting initially established in Perfidia and This Storm.